All Episodes

 So these numbers are coming down bit by bit.

-Uh there's not a huge military vote outstanding.
+There's not a huge military vote outstanding.

-We we established that last night.
+We established that last night.

-You're not seeing it at all.
+You're not seeing it developed.

-Some are gonna go Oz, some are gonna go McCormick.
+Some are going to go McCormick.

-Um we've come down a little bit overnight, but not that much.
+He's come down a little bit overnight, but not that much.

 What's your take, Robert?

-I I see it the same way.
+I see it the same way.

 You're talking about the military vote, right?

-Now, I I I wouldn't expect that's going to be many because it's it's just not a state where you have a a tremendous effort on that, and most people who voted absentee actually voted very early, even before Trump's endorsement, which explains um McCormick's strength in the absentees.
+Now, I wouldn't expect that's going to be many because it's just not a state where you have a tremendous effort on that.

-So I don't think there'll be a lot, but we do probably should consider those as well.
+So, I don't think there'll be a lot, but we do probably should consider those as well.

-It's like uh I did not take over her Twitter account, guys, just in case you you thought that might have been a possibility.
+But if you look at Dr. Oz, Dave McCormick, and Kathy Barnett, who blames me for her loss, I did not take over her Twitter account, guys, just in case you thought that might have been a possibility.

 I mean, that is a how do we interpret that?

-If Oz wins it's 84 and two.
+If Oz wins, it's 84 and 2.

-Um, what does that mean, Matt Tower?
+What does that mean, Matt Tower?

 It sounds to me like this is Donald Trump's party.